-1954 - The company was founded for the purpose of building Radio Frequency (RF) welding equipment.
-We operated out of a converted house on Cochran Street in Chicopee Falls.
-During the late Fifties, the company's primary focus evolved into manufacturing RF sealed products.
+In 1954, Dielectrics was founded for the purpose of building Radio Frequency (RF) welding equipment.
+By the late 50's, the company's primary focus quickly evolved into manufacturing of RF sealed products.

-1961 - As the company outgrew the modest Cochran Street location, Dielectrics moved to larger facilities on East Street where we soon partnered with Polaroid Corporation and helped pioneer a new generation of instant photo identification products.
+1961 - Dielectrics moved to a larger facility on East Street in Chicopee where they partnered with Polaroid Corporation and helped pioneer a new generation of instant photo identification products

-2010 - Dielectrics added an additional 5,700 square feet of ISO Class 8 cleanroom space and a new metrology laboratory in response to the growing demands of the medical device market.
+2010 - Dielectrics added an additional 5,700 sq. ft. of Class 8 cleanroom space along with a new metrology laboratory in response to the growing demands of the medical device market

-2012/2013 - Dielectrics expanded further by building a fourth ISO Class 7 cleanroom and new R&D and pilot production areas.
-The company continued executing on its strategy to design and manufacture finished medical devices.
-Additionally, Dielectrics' quality system became JGMP compliant for required products exporting to Japan.
+2012/2013 - Dielectrics expanded further by building a fourth Class 7 cleanroom and new R&D and pilot production areas.
+Additionally, Dielectrics' quality system became JGMP compliant for required products exporting to Japan